adfec/docker-commands/README.md

 ## Caching and layers

-The caching system allows us to avoid repetitive tasks while the image is being created, like copying files or compiling sources.
+The caching system allows us to avoid repetitive tasks while the image is being created, like copying files or compiling instructions.
 This is useful when the only changes between images versions are the sources

     FROM node:latest
     WORKDIR /app